 As I have mentioned many times before, and in my opinion constantly bears repeating, I’m from Staten Island, NY.
-It is a magical land that mind as well be invisible to those who don’t know what’s good, but simultaneously exists as a borough of NYC.
+It is a magical land that may as well be invisible to those who don’t know what’s good, but simultaneously exists as a borough of NYC.
 Strange intersection there!

 My undying love for urban spaces littered with unique ART, laden with unsettling social commentary, was born on Staten Island, on the walls of the ghetto and in the heARTs of my people.
 Art was specifically placed in spaces that were deteriorating, ugly, and desolate, promptly transforming them into something with a beautiful duality, something that I could relate to.